reputage/didery.js/docs/batch/batchPostHistory.rst

       "signer": integer representing the current key index, "signers": [current public key, pre-rotated public key] }
-Third is also a urls array parameter.
+Third is a urls array parameter.
 This is an array of URL strings.

 Return
 ======
-batchPostHistory returns a promise that when fulfilled returns the server's response to the fetch operation.
+batchPostHistory returns a promise that when fulfilled returns the servers' responses to the fetch operations.

 Example
 =======